Landerson352/uniform/README.md

 ### Browser support

-Like Bootstrap 3, Uniform supports latest versions of all major browsers. **However, it does NOT support Internet Explorer 8.**
+Uniform supports latest versions of all major browsers. **Note: It does NOT support Internet Explorer 8.**

 ## Contributing